Geography Field Trips

 This course will introduce students to the subject of university level history.
 Team taught lectures will introduce students to approaches, sources, and the dilemmas facing academic historians.
 Download course guide.

 This course considers the geographical patterns that characterise the Earth’s physical and human environments and landscapes, and the processes that operate within and lead to changes in these.
 It is also concerned with the ways in which people occupy the Earth’s surface, their movements and settlements, and their perceptions and use of landscapes, resources and space.
-Lecture material is presented in study blocks covering: glaciology and palaeoclimates; biogeography and soils; economic, social and historical geographies; and issues surrounding sustainability.
+Lecture material is presented in study blocks covering: glaciology and palaeoclimates; biogeography and soils; and economic, social and transport geographies.
 Key concepts and skills are reinforced through small group teaching (PC-classes and tutorials).

 GG2014 examines political, economic, social and cultural change from geographical perspectives.
 It makes use of a range of concepts and, being team-taught, uses case studies drawn from our own fields of research.
 Topics covered typically include: globalisation; economic geography; mobility and transport; political geography; rural change in Western Europe; and relationships between place and identity.
 The course is designed to be accessible to students from disciplines such as anthropology, economics, geography, history, international relations and sociology.
 It is intended to provide a foundation for higher level social science study, particularly in human geography.